-is a doctor of Modern Language (Ph.D) of the CESR- Centre for Advanced Renaissance Studies (University of Tours).
-She is engineer in analysis and criticism of historical and textual sources for the CoReMA project.
-Her expertise lies on digital humanites (encoding texts and manuscripts), blog’s implementation,web design, organisation of events and languages.
+is a doctor of French Literature (Ph.D) of the CESR- Centre for Advanced Renaissance Studies (University of Tours).
+She was engineer in analysis and criticism of historical and textual sources for the CoReMA project.
+Her expertise lies on digital humanites (encoding texts and manuscripts), blog’s implementation, web design, organisation of events and languages (italian, latin, french, english, german, russian, hebrew).

 Corentin POIRIER MONTAIGU